yundaqwe/NLPPJ/README.md

 * Replace `runner.py` file in the `s3prl` framework with ours.
 * Move `sophon` folder to the `s3prl/s3prl/downstream/` folder in the s3prl clone.
 * See the [General Usage](https://github.com/s3prl/s3prl/tree/main/s3prl/downstream#general-usage) section in the `s3prl` documentation to understand how to run the experiments

+## Key Points
+* See [config.yaml](./sophon/config.yaml), [config_wavlam.yml](./sophon/config_wavlam.yml) for the configurations in which we execute the runner.
+* Note that some of the files in the `sophon` folder are copied and rewritten to fit our needs, such as the [hubert_dataset.py](./sophon/hubert_dataset.py).
+* For the implementationof of the suppression and refinforcement parts of our algorithm, see the `domainSuppression` and `pretrainedModelReinforcement` methods in the `runner.py`file .